GeoscienceAustralia/ptha/ptha_access/README.md

 average slip, which in turn affects the relationship between the rate of earthquakes and the implied tectonic-plate motion rates.
 See the PTHA18 report for a full explanation of these issues.

-In the previous calculations we used 7.85 as the magnitude threshold.
-It is a good idea to avoid using values that correspond to the scenario magnitude, i.e.
-`7.2, 7.3, ...
-9.8`.
-The reason is that the earthquake magnitudes are stored
-as floating point values, so there will be some minor round-off in the magnitudes we read from file.
-This could influence the results of `>` or `>=` type operations.
-To avoid that, it is better to use intermdiate magnitudes like `7.15, 7.25, ...
-9.85`.

 ### ***Obtaining tsunami initial conditions for a single earthquake-tsunami scenario***